A guide for students enrolled in off-campus programs

 If you're traveling internationally for your program, please read the U.S. Department of State's traveler's checklist.
 If you have questions or concerns about ways to ensure your safety as you travel, please contact Alexis Santí, the coordinator of travel safety in Cornell's Study Abroad office, at email@example.com.

 For domestic programs, please consult your program director regarding safety protocols.

 As a Summer Session student you will need to obtain a Cornell Network ID (NetID) to access services including e-mail, your grades, and transcripts.

 For more information about how to obtain a NetID if you are not on campus, visit the CIT NetID FAQ.

 Participants are responsible for round-trip travel to and from their program sites.
 In the case of study-abroad programs, please see the program website for information about pre-departure meetings, destination airports, and expected times of arrival and departure.

-The Cornell Study Abroad office has prepared a handbook for Cornell students studying abroad during the fall or spring semesters.
-Although much of the information in this publication does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.
+The Cornell Global Learning office has prepared a advice section for Cornell students studying abroad during the fall or spring semesters.
+Although much of the information on their site does not apply to Summer/Winter Session students, you may still want to check out the more general sections on money, health and safety, and international travel.

 5. Review what to bring

 If your program takes place out of the country, you will need a valid passport.
 To apply for a passport, visit the Office of the Tompkins County Clerk in downtown Ithaca (320 N. Tioga Street) or the U.S. State Department website.